⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 Net Interest Income

-Revenue from various fees, commissions, and other non-lending services.
+Revenue derived from fees, service charges, wealth management, and other non-lending activities.

 🎯 WHY THIS MATTERS